Check If the Content of the Element is Empty with JavaScript

 Contents

-In this article, I will introduce how to check if the content of the element is empty with JavaScript.
+In this article, you will learn how to check if the content of the element is empty with JavaScript.

 Introduction